Xilinx-CNS/kubernetes-onload/README.md

-# KubernetesOnload™
+# Onload® Operator for Kubernetes

-Use OpenOnload® or EnterpriseOnload® to accelerate your workloads in Kubernetes and OpenShift clusters.
+Use OpenOnload® or EnterpriseOnload® stacks to accelerate your workloads in Kubernetes® and OpenShift® clusters.

 ## Installation requirements